jakepreciado/weather-dashboard/README.md

 # weather-dashboard
 Weather Dashboard utilizing server-side weather API.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-This challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+This project was to practice working with API's by building a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 Uses the [5 Day Weather Forecast](https://openweathermap.org/forecast5) to retrieve weather data for cities.